nrkn/bloodlines-tc/README.md

 ### Palette

-The Doom palette doesn't do a terrible job - noticably absent though are the neon blues that are really prevalent in Bloodlines
+The Doom palette doesn't do a terrible job - noticably absent though are the neon cyans that are really prevalent in Bloodlines

 ![Doom Palette](img/doom-palette.png)